ahromis/ddc-terraform/README.md

 Then simply do a `terraform apply` from this repo.

 To tear down the environment do a `terraform destroy`.
 Keeping instances running costs money, so it can be a good idea to destroy your environment when you are done testing.

+To display the output variables do a `terraform show`.